ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 ### Memory Access Patterns

-This program aims to analyze the relationship between memory access patterns and power consumption under different JVMs (utilizing both Just-in-Time and Ahead-of-Time compilation).
+This program aims to analyze the relationship between memory access patterns and energy consumption under different JVMs (utilizing both Just-in-Time and Ahead-of-Time compilation).

 There are three primary memory access patterns:
 - **Temporal**: memory that has been recently accessed is likely to be accessed again in the near future.